eNMS-automation/eNMS/docs/services/service_system.rst

           ('arista', 'Arista')
       ]

-      # these values will be displayed in a multiple selection drop-down list,
+      # these values will be displayed in a multiple selection list,
       # for the property "a_list".
       a_list_values = [
           ('value1', 'Value 1'),